Documenting the American South Logo

 ZENO PONDER:

-BILL FINGER:
+WILLIAM FINGER:

-In Madison county?
+In Madison County?

 ZENO PONDER:

-In Madison county, all of it, yeh.
+In Madison County, all of it, yeah.

-BILL FINGER:
+WILLIAM FINGER:

-So your father's motivation pushed him from the lowest, poorer class of people into the landed, more middle class part of the county.
+So your father's motivation pushed him from the lowest, poorer class of people into the landed, more middle-class part of the county.

 ZENO PONDER: